freddi301/frederik-ai-2023/NOTES-B.md

 An auto linear layer automatically adjust its hyperparameters to reduce error, it is meant to automate any linear layer.

-It has some dense hidden layers with a growable number neurons

-there are two types hidden neurons in the hidden layers
+It works only increasing the hyperparameters.

+The structure is a sequential model of dense layers

+in each layer there are mutliple activation functions:
-- with prelu activation function (for continuous values) (better than relu for vanishing gradients)
+- linear (for continuous values)
+- relu (for continuous values and non linearity)
+- sigmoid (for probability values) positive relationships
-- with tanh activation function (for probality values) (better than sigmoid for vanishing gradients)
+- tanh (for probability values) positive and negative relationships
+- consider also variants with better vanisging gradient prevention

+each hidden layer has normalization:
+- L1 + L2 kernel normalization (for overfitting prevention)
+- Droput (for overfitting prevention)

-Droput layer is applied after every hidden layer (overfitting prevention, better generalization) Layer normalization is applied after every layer (prevents number explosion) Also Residual connections are applied automatically (helps with vanishing gradients in deep networks, useful with "corner cases" in data)
+- Also consider Residual connections are applied automatically (helps with vanishing gradients in deep networks, useful with "corner cases" in data)

 parameters:
 - input_dim
 - output_dim
 auto hyper parameters:
 - hidden_layer_count
+- linear_neurons_count (indipendent for each hidden layer)
+- relu_neurons_count (indipendent for each hidden layer)
-- prelu_neurons_count (indipendent for each hidden layer)
+- sigmoid_neurons_count (indipendent for each hidden layer)
 - tanh_neurons_count (indipendent for each hidden layer)

+when a hyperparameter is incremented, the layer it belongs to and the next one are reinitialized with new random weights the other layers are freezed (trainable = false) and the changed layers are retrained this is also known as "fine tuning"

 training algorithm:
 - loss function: mean squared error (popular, generic)